kubewarden/docs/src/writing-policies/index.md

 ## Why Policies aren't implemented as libraries?

-It's possible to write WASM modules that expose functions, and later invoked these functions from a WASM runtime.
+It's possible to write Wasm modules that expose functions, and later invoked these functions from a Wasm runtime.

 However WebAssembly defines only 4 data types: integer and floating point numbers (32 and 64 bits).
-Sharing other data types between the runtime and the WASM module is not yet standardized, not all languages would be capable of doing that.
+Sharing other data types between the runtime and the Wasm module is not yet standardized, not all languages would be capable of doing that.